 Inspite of all healthy ingredients inside, the muffins haven't forgotten to be-

 - Ultra Moist and light (yes at the same time!)

 - Flavorsome to the core

 - Buttery and fluffy

 - Crunchy and sweet from walnuts and raisins

 Take a moment to soak it all in.
-You are about to bake some mighty muffins which are so filling that only one is all you need to combat the world!
+Because you are about to bake some mighty muffins which are so filling that only one is all you need to combat the world!

-- 1 3/4 Cups Whole wheat flour (I used Aashirwad atta)
+- 1 ¾ Cups White whole wheat pastry flour

 - 1 Cup Mashed Banana (very ripe)